 This article is reviewed regularly (on a monthly basis) by Wego‘s editorial team to ensure that the content is up to date & accurate.

-Holi 2023 in Kuwait date and time
+Holi 2024 in Kuwait date and time

 The festival of Holi usually falls in February-March according to the Gregorian calendar.
-Next year, Holi will be celebrated on 8 March.
+Next year, Holi will be celebrated on 25 March.

-Holi 2023 celebrations in Kuwait
+Holi 2024 celebrations in Kuwait

-A range of mouth-watering delicacies is prepared, including Punchranga pulao, Dhal maharani, medu vedai ki chaat, channa kachori chaa, Paneer Diwani hand, Aloo gobi and many more.
-Sweet treats like the kesar gujiya, raisins and chironji nuts, along with thandai drinks are also served on the special occasion of Holi.
+A range of mouth-watering delicacies is prepared, including Punchranga pulao, Dhal maharani, medu vedai ki chaat, channa kachori chaa, Paneer diwani hand, Aloo gobi and many more.
+Sweet treats like the kesar gujiya, raisins and chironji nuts, and thandai drinks are also served on the special occasion of Holi.

 Where is Holi celebrated in Kuwait?

-Last year, Holi celebrations were held at a desert camp.
+This year, Holi celebrations were held at a desert camp.
 Several games were conducted with fun activities for kids and families.
 The DJ’s tunes lifted the spirits of everyone present with festive music, and a huge spread of Indian delicacies and cuisines was laid out for everyone.